Create an ML pipeline

 Since our target column “Stage”, Type", and “Lead Source” contains categorical data of type String, we will encode them for further ML training standards.
 Please make sure to follow the below steps to encode the columns.

-1. In the Operations menu, navigate to ML operations->Encoding->Ordinal Encoder.
-Drag and drop the Ordinal Encoder node to the ML pipeline builder interface.
-In the Ordinal Encoder configuration section in the right panel, choose the column as “Stage” and click Save.
+1. In the Operations menu, navigate to ML operations->Encoding->Label Encoder.
+Drag and drop the Label Encoder node to the ML pipeline builder interface.
+In the Label Encoder configuration section in the right panel, choose the column as “Stage” and click Save.
 Ordinal Encoding

 2. In the same manner, navigate to ML operations->Encoding->One-Hot Encoder.
 Drag and drop the One-Hot encodernode to the ML pipeline builder interface.
 In the configuration section on the right panel, choose the columns as “Type”, and “Lead Source”, and click Save.
 One-Hot Encoding